dromara/dongle/src/en/crypto/sm4.md

 # SM4

-SM4 (Chinese National Standard) is a symmetric encryption algorithm that supports a `16`-byte key length. `dongle` supports both standard and streaming `SM4` encryption, providing multiple block modes, padding modes, and output formats.
+`SM4` is a symmetric encryption algorithm, a commercial symmetric block cipher algorithm published by the Chinese National Cryptography Administration, that supports a `16`-byte key length. `dongle` supports both standard and streaming `SM4` encryption, providing multiple block modes, padding modes, and output formats.

 The following block modes are supported: